tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

 ## Tidbits

 * Limit of 10 children inside a parent actually everywhere in SwiftUI.
 The limit is applied to prevent overloading UI prototyping performance.
 Use `Group` to avoid the limitation. `ForEach` doesn’t get hit by the 10-view limit.
-* SwiftUI destroys and recreates your structs frequently, so keeping them small and simple structs is important for performance.
+* SwiftUI destroys and recreates structs frequently, so keeping them small and simple structs is important for performance.
 * Views are a function of their state – you can show something if it reflects a value stored in your program.
 Everything the user can see is just the visible representation of the structs and properties in our code.

 ## Basic structure